elv-Jason/set_studio_metadata/README.md

 # set_studio_metadata
-A script to set Eluvio Studio metadata (with only titles and latest hashes being extracted)
+A script to set Eluvio Studio metadata, extracting only titles and the latest hashes.

 ## Installation
 ```